skauk/composer-auth-dotenv/README.md

 In Laravel ecosystem there are many commercially distributed packages that require authentication to be installed.
 The usual way to authenticate is to use the `auth.json` file, which is then ignored (or not) by version control.
 It is more practical, however, to be able to store credentials in a `.env` file, which is already used for other environment-specific configuration.
-The `.env` file can be encrypted and decrypted using the `php artisan env:encrypt` and `php artisan env:decrypt` commands and encryption key distributed to team members as a single unit.
+The `.env` file can be encrypted and decrypted using the `php artisan env:encrypt` and `php artisan env:decrypt` commands.
+The encryption key can be shared with team members to securely grant access to all necessary project secrets.
 This _might_ make it easier and safer to manage composer credentials in your development team.

 ## Setup